kumkumsingh/PicturePuzzle/Readme.md

    it.
 4. Just one movement is possible each time.
-5. Initially the whole picture is displayed and when the player clicks on start button game starts ,all pieces are scrambled,timer also starts.
+5. Initially the whole picture is displayed and when the player clicks on start button game starts ,all pieces are scrambled.
-6. Number of moves is also displayed.
+6. Timer and Number of moves is displayed on the right side.
 7. Game ends when all pieces are in the right position, showing the image clearly.
 8. Click on Start button to play the game again.